SABS-R3/module01_software_engineering/13_optimization_2/practicals/practical.md

 # Python parallel programming

-The cell model provided is a stochastic model, and running it provides a single sample from the probability distribution defined over its outputs (i.e. the entire set of cell positions).
-In order to get access to this distribution, it is required to take many independent samples
+The cell model provided is a stochastic model, and running it only provides a single sample from the probability distribution defined over its outputs (i.e. the entire set of cell positions).
+In order to get access to this distribution, it is required to take many independent samples (i.e. run many simulations) in order to build up statistics of the quantities of interest.
+We can easily run these in parallel using the Python multiprocessing library

-1.
+1. Use the multiprocessing library to run $N$ simulations of the cell model and construct a sequence of histograms at each output time point, that show the average number of cells within each bin.